Alfresco/alfresco-content-app/docs/README.md

 ## Features

-The concept of this example is a simple user interface which makes accessing files in the Alfresco Content Services repository easy.
+The concept of this application is a simple user interface which makes accessing files in the Alfresco Content Services repository easy.

 Often Content Management systems provide more capabilities out of the box than most users need;
 providing too many capabilities to these users prevents them from working efficiently, so they may end up using unsanctioned file management solutions which presents a proliferation of content storage and collaboration solutions as well as compliance issues for organizations.

-This application demonstrates how the complexity of Content Management can be simplified using the Alfresco Application Development Framework to easily and quickly create custom solutions for specific user cases.
+This application shows how the complexity of Content Management can be simplified using the Alfresco Application Development Framework to easily and quickly create custom solutions for specific user cases.

 ### User Interface - layout